 1. Keep your microwave low.
 No, lower.

-Rather than using counter space or replacing in-kitchen storage with a built-in overhead microwave, custom shelves built by the owner situate the microwave on a low shelf.
+Rather than using counter space, custom shelves built by the owner hold the microwave on a low shelf.
 Placed at the same height as the freezer, the microwave doesn't seem out of place and perhaps especially smart when it comes to pulling out very hot dishes.
 This trick could also work with a toaster oven.

 2. Use the top of the refrigerator as a spacious shelf